 Owing to the extreme persistence of PFAS and their potential for adverse effects, impacts on the environment are expected to increase if entry to the environment continues.

-On the basis of what is known about well-studied PFAS and the potential for other PFAS to behave similarly, and on the expectation that combined exposures to multiple PFAS increase the likelihood of harmful impacts:
+On the basis of what is known about well-studied PFAS and the potential for other PFAS to behave similarly, and on the expectation that combined exposures to multiple PFAS increase the likelihood of detrimental impacts:

 Well-studied PFAS meet the persistence criteria as set out in the Persistence and Bioaccumulation Regulations of CEPA.
 Based on available information and structural similarities, it is expected that other substances within the class of PFAS are also highly persistent or transform to persistent PFAS.
-It is therefore proposed that the class of PFAS meets the persistence criteria as set out in the Persistence and Bioaccumulation Regulations of CEPA.
+It is therefore determined that the class of PFAS meets the persistence criteria as set out in the Persistence and Bioaccumulation Regulations of CEPA.
+As fluoropolymers are excluded from this assessment, they are also excluded from this determination with regard to the Persistence and Bioaccumulation Regulations of CEPA.

 Existing risk management